nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | `TAG`          | A label that you can give to an internship application                         | `t/`   | Cannot be blank and must be at most 30 characters.                                                                                                      |
 | `INDEX`        | The index number of the internship entry as displayed in the List Panel        | -      | A positive integer that is smaller than or equal to the largest index number shown in the List Panel.
 Note that 0 is not a positive integer.            |

-<p style="text-align: center;">Figure 4: Fields with their descriptions, prefixes and constraints</p>
+<p style="text-align: center;">Table 2: Fields with their descriptions, prefixes and constraints</p>

 ### Details on `STATUS` and `DATE`
 The field `STATUS` is used to represent the current status of an internship application.
 It can only take on one of the following values: `New`, `Applied`, `Assessment`, `Interview`, `Offered`, `Accepted` and `Rejected`.
 Note that this is not case-sensitive.
-Figure 5 explains the meaning of each status.
+Table 3 explains the meaning of each status.

 | `STATUS`     | Description                                                                                                                       |